Mikulus6/Cultures-map-editor/readme.md

 complete control over the mapping process.
 However, we do not provide an additional framework, that would support all procedures relevant to the modding, because it is not the exact topic of this project.

+There exists additional functionality, making converters implementable to further external projects.
+The `Converters.exe` app can be launched via command line with additional `--quick-conversions` argument.
+If this argument is present, then all further arguments will be interpreted as triplets of data, and window with user interface will not be initialized.
+In each triplet, the first argument is a command name, which can be obtained by running uncompiled [*converters.py*](./converters.py) script and reading textual output.
+The second and third values in each tripet are respectively responsible for input path and output path relevant to the specific conversion.

 ## Credits